 For all instances of attempted, alleged, suspected or detected fraud, DFAT requires an investigation of the matter.
 Your organisation needs to investigate detected, suspected or attempted fraud in accordance with the principles set out in the Australian Government Investigation Standards (AGIS) and the laws of the jurisdiction in which the fraud incident occurred.
+The fraud case manager checklist (Annex 4) provides guidance for individuals conducting investigations and outlines how fraud cases should be managed.

 DFAT oversees (and may direct) the management of fraud allegations and investigations.
 If fraud is identified, then DFAT will: